upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/cpgs.md

 ## In all games

 ### File structure
-To add a custom player graphics, create a new folder within `data/players/`.
-This folder should contain your image files (and palette files, if you need those), as well as a text file called `info.ini`.
+To add a CPG, create a new folder within `data/players/`, e.g. `data/players/my_cpg`.
+This folder should contain:

+- Image and/or palette file(s) containing the graphics.
+This can be a single sheet (recommended), or multiple images + palettes.
+- A text file called `info.ini`, containing some info about the custom player graphics, such as who made it, and also how to use the graphics file(s).

 ![the randomizer's root folder, with data/ highlighted]({{ site.baseurl }}/assets/images/wikipages/cpg/nav1.png)